 It used to be hard to find Greek yogurt here.
-To make this, you needed to strain regular yogurt over cheesecloth for a couple of hours to remove the water.
+To make it yourself, you needed to strain regular yogurt over cheesecloth for a couple of hours to remove the water.
 Now that we have Greek yogurt available everywhere, this is so easy to make.
-I used a zero percent fat Greek yogurt which is still thick and creamy, in this recipe so it's guilt free, too.
+I used a zero percent fat Greek yogurt (which is still thick and creamy), in this recipe so it’s guilt free, too.

 *Note: Make sure to taste your cucumber before making this.
 A bitter cucumber will ruin the tzatziki.
 If you use a long English cucumber, you don’t have to peel it.
 I prefer to peel anyway, so that my sauce isn’t green.
 Fresh dill is absolutely best, but if you sub dried dill, this will still be delicious.